 There are versions of Scrivener for Mac, Windows, and iOS.
 Your projects will be synchronized between your devices.
 A few years ago, the Mac version had a major update, but the Windows version has not yet caught up.
 It is still at version 1.9.16, while the Mac app is at 3.1.5.
 An update is in the works but is taking years to complete.

 yWriter is available for Windows, Android, and iOS.
-A beta version is now available for Mac, but I wasn’t able to get it running under Catalina or Big Sur.
+A beta version is now available for Mac, but I wasn’t able to get it running on my Mac.
 I don’t recommend you rely on beta software for serious work.

 Winner: Both apps are available for Windows and iOS.
 Mac users are best served by Scrivener; that version is the most feature-rich available.
 Android users are best served by yWriter, though some use Simplenote to synchronize with Scrivener.